You can find an RTX 3080 this Prime Day, it just comes attached to an Alienware gaming PC

 If there's one graphics card that everyone is after, it's the Nvidia GeForce RTX 3080.
 I don't blame anyone for it, either.
 The specs on the RTX 3080 are so immense for the money.
 Even Nvidia's RTX 3080 Ti, which I reviewed just a few weeks ago, gets bit in the ass by its price to performance.
-It happily dispatches 4K, ray tracing enabled; no wonder it's sold out everywhere.
+It happily dispatches 4K, with ray tracing enabled, so it's no wonder it's sold out everywhere.

 With that in mind, I hadn't much hope for any RTX 3080 deals, in any form, this Amazon Prime Day.
 But perhaps I spoke too soon.
 There are a few deals touting the RTX 3080 late in the retail festivities: They're not discrete cards, which I would have preferred, but if you're willing to drop gaming PC cash then these two Dell gaming rigs deliver more than just treasured GPU silicon.